jessej3000/cats/README.md

 4. Why typescript - Capture errors earlier also for type safety.

 # Notes
-I used Bootstrap 5 instead, support for BootstraVue for Vue 3 seems to be very limited.
+- I used Bootstrap 5 instead, support for BootstraVue for Vue 3 seems to be very limited.
-I also considered other UI frameworks such as emelent-ui which is very popular with vue.
+- I also considered other UI frameworks such as emelent-ui which is very popular with vue.
-But decided to use Bootstrap 5 to be inline with the requirement.
+- But decided to use Bootstrap 5 to be inline with the requirement.
+- UI Design can still be improved.